Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Conclusions

 Beyond the specific results reported here, the primary contribution of this work is methodological.
 The study establishes an end-to-end pipeline linking automated luminescence imaging to indoor electrical labels, with consistent preprocessing, training-time augmentation, and target-distribution balancing, and provides a baseline for future work on scalable, non-invasive degradation monitoring.
 On the experimental side, future iterations of the acquisition platform will benefit from tighter environmental control (in particular relative-humidity monitoring and control) and improved photometric calibration, to further reduce measurement-induced variability and strengthen dataset consistency.
 On the modeling side, future efforts will focus on expanding the dataset across device designs and aging conditions and extending the framework toward full-lifecycle monitoring.
 A promising direction is a two-stage approach that first detects samples outside the operational $R_\mathrm{PCE}$ range and then applies a dedicated regressor within the region of interest, enabling reliable deployment in accelerated testing and, ultimately, quality-control settings.

-More broadly, several complementary directions could be explored toward the same goal of scalable degradation monitoring.
+More broadly, several complementary directions could be explored toward the same goal of scalable degradation monitoring, including hybrid formulations that combine the purely data-driven model presented here with device-physics descriptors, chemical degradation models, and ion-drift dynamics.
 These include hybrid formulations that combine learned spatial features with compact physical descriptors or equivalent-circuit parameters, physics-informed or constraint-based learning to enforce monotonicity and operational bounds, and the integration of additional non-invasive channels (for instance temperature or impedance proxies) when available.
 These outlooks align with the growing adoption of deep learning for image-based monitoring tasks in energy applications~\cite{casini_current_2024}.